 It isn’t easy for any medical professional to tell a patient that, despite all the research, a cure for the particular ailment they are suffering from has yet to be found.
 In this case, we’re talking about the cure for rheumatoid arthritis.

 Although there’s no cure, patients struggling with rheumatoid arthritis can undergo certain treatments that will allow them to maintain a better quality of life and avoid further complications.
 Any good doctor can introduce you to these treatments.

 What can we do to live with this condition?

 Currently, most types of arthritis do not have a cure as confirmed by the Arthritis Foundation.
-However, there are certain treatments that can help to drastically reduce the pain and handicap that this condition produces.
+This variety is no exception, and there is no known cure for rheumatoid arthritis.
+However, there are certain treatments that can help to reduce the pain and limitations that this condition can impose on you significantly.